Guide: The Sangre de Cristo Range Traverse

 Your next challenge is Crestone Needle and the traverse to Crestone Peak.
 After Broken Hand Peak, these two 14ers should provide little novel excitement, so treat them as a breather.

-Beta for these peaks and the traverse can be found elsewhere online.
 The South Couloir of Crestone Peak often holds snow and flowing water where it intersects with the traverse route.
+Climb up the South Couloir to the col between Crestone Peak and East Crestone and finish to the summit of Crestone Peak.

 A few options are available to descend Crestone Peak.
 The first is via the Northwest Couloir.
 Snow stays most of the summer in this couloir, so it’s best to bring an ice axe to make the descent safer.
 Without one, pick a few sharp rocks you’re willing to trust your life to.
 Carefully descend down the couloir and continue on the NW Couloir route to the Bear’s Playground.